stardog-union/stardog-groovy/README.md

 ## License

-Copyright 2012-2014 Clark & Parsia, Al Baker
+Copyright 2012 - 2015 Clark & Parsia, LLC
+Copyright 2012 Al Baker

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.